JNCressey/JNCressey.github.io/README.md

 ### Location name tooltip enhancement to the Fairycode module

-Fairy rings are circles of mushrooms, at specific locations in the world, used in the game for teleportation.
+Fairy rings are circles of mushrooms, at specific locations in the game's world, used for teleportation.
 Each fairy ring has a 3 letter code.

 The wiki uses a template to style the codes in articles.
 I added tooltips to that, to show the location names.